-NOTE: they discontinued the nesting baskets from the Babbler and now include 1 of those in this play kit.
-I still recommend getting a full set of nesting baskets either from the Babbler subscriber shop or you can order a similar set on Etsy here.
+NOTE: they discontinued the nesting baskets from the Babbler and now include 1 of those in this play kit and let you purchase a set of 3 separately via their Target line here.
+I still recommend getting a full set of nesting baskets either from the Babbler subscriber shop, their target line, or you can order a similar set on Etsy here.

 Amazon/Etsy Dupes for this:

 Tweezers: $11 – comes in a pack, can't buy individually.